grpc/proposal/A54-restrict-control-plane-status-codes.md

 fail noticably.
 The point of the gRFC is to reduce the damage to the system when these bugs are triggered.
 This does not improve reliability directly, but it does ease recovery.

+We normally don't think about CallCredentials being part of the control plane, but they do share the same architectural risks as load balancers and name resolvers.

 This gRFC purposefully does not limit interceptors, even interceptors that communicate with a control plane (e.g., [RLQS][rlqs.proto]).
 An interceptor like